EngineerBetter/engineerbetter-hugo/content/blog/transforming-minds-and-organisations.md

 Different tools and techniques are needed to work at different scales.
 Persuading an individual is patently different to persuading a group of people - otherwise one-on-one chats and pre-meeting-meetings wouldn't be so prevalent!

-**At larger scales, art and technology can effect change** - think of influential musicians, artistic movements.
-In the realm of the IT organisation, **consider how Docker changed people's attitudes towards DevOps**.
+**At larger scales, art and technology can effect change** - think of influential musicians, or perhaps artistic movements.
+In the realm of the IT organisation, consider how **Docker changed people's attitudes towards DevOps**.

 **Simple stories work better than complex ones at large scales.** Consider the simplicity of the political messaging that appears to be winning popular votes around the world.